MaiAbdulhamid/Udacity-Full-Stack-Development-Track/README.md

 <details>
 	<summary>Lesson 2: functions, part One</summary>

-  ### Statements
+  ### 4.1- Statements
-  - There are two kinds of Statements
+  - There are two kinds of Statements:
     - Simple Statements
     - compound Statements
   - Simple Statements: